dnomyar90/dnomyar.github.io/_posts/2020-10-22-retry-failed-karate-tests.md

 ## Solution

-I decided to do a research about karate hooks and remembered that you can actually implement karate's `ExecutionHook` and override each of the hooks:
+I decided to do a research about karate hooks and remembered that you can actually implement karate's `ExecutionHook` and override each of these hooks:
 - `beforeScenario`
 - `afterScenario`
 - `beforeFeature`